GarethWoodman/battleships_tech_test/README.md

 ##### Private
 * self.setup - sets up the coordinates entered so far for current boat
 * self.possible_moves - checks all possible moves/coordinates that can be entered when making a boat
-* self.horiontal - returns true if first two coordinates of current boat are layed out horizontally
+* self.horiontal? - returns true if first two coordinates of current boat are layed out horizontally
 * self.horizontal_moves - adds all possible horizontal moves
 * self.vertical_moves - adds all possible vertical moves